pmuens/awesome-serverless/README.md

 - [Begin](https://begin.com) - Create AWS serverless apps, APIs, and sites with databases, sessions, and full CI/CD.
 - [Operiant](https://operiant.com) - Connect your event streams to actions.
 - [TriggerMesh](https://triggermesh.com) - Serverless cloud with a library of event triggers to enable hybrid cloud and workload portability.
+- [Handly](https://github.com/harijoe/handly) - A wrapper for serverless handlers to prevent silly mistakes.

 ## Plugins